keirthana/anbox-cloud-docs/tutorial/getting-started-aaos.md

 We will use the appliance dashboard to perform the tasks for this tutorial.
 So if you haven’t installed the Anbox Cloud Appliance yet, you must do that first.

-Follow the installation instructions available at {ref}`tut-installing-appliance` to install and initialise the appliance.
+Follow the installation instructions available at {ref}`tut-installing-appliance` to install and initialize the appliance.
 Proceed with the tutorial when you can access the appliance dashboard.

 ## Create an AAOS-based application